 - Do I need to have my blood drawn to monitor how the drugs affect me?

-How can I get my home ready before I go to the hospital?
+How can I get my home ready after I go home?

 - How much help will I need when I come home?

 - Will I be able to get out of bed?

 - How can I make my home safer for me?

 - How can I make my home easier to get around?

 - How can I make it easier for myself in the bathroom and shower?

 - What type of supplies will I need when I get home?

 - Do I need to rearrange my home?